Etrade rating

 Etrade IRA Rating

-E*Trade offers more than just regular taxable accounts.
-There are joint and custodial accounts as well.
-For retirement, you can open Roth, SIMPLE, SEP, traditional, beneficiary, and minor IRAs.
-The Complete IRA is for people over 59½ who want to start withdrawing money from their IRA.
+Besides taxable accounts, E*Trade offers joint and custodial accounts.
+For retirement, it provides Roth, SIMPLE, SEP, traditional, beneficiary, and minor IRAs.
+Additionally, the Complete IRA is available for individuals over 59½ who wish to start making withdrawals from their IRAs.

-E*Trade charges three IRA fees: $25 each for early withdrawals, extra contributions, or recharacterizations.
+E*Trade charges a $25 fee for early withdrawals, excess contributions, and recharacterizations on IRAs.

 Cash Management Features